Browse Catamaran Charter Rentals

 Reality: With cabins split between two hulls, catamarans often provide more privacy than a monohull.
 Families can separate kids and parents into different hulls, or couples can enjoy their own en-suite bathrooms.

-Larger models include separate crew cabins, so you’re not sharing facilities (Owner's Version catamarans are available for charter, ideal for families or couples, so the couple takes the cabin and ensuite bathroom spanning over the entire one hull, making it a super master bedroom and completely separate from the cabins on the other hull).
+Larger models include separate crew cabins, so you’re not sharing facilities (Owner's Version catamarans are available for charter, ideal for families or couples, so the couple takes the cabin and en suite bathroom spanning the entire one hull, making it a super master bedroom and completely separate from the cabins on the other hull).

 And with multiple lounging areas, cockpit, foredeck, and flybridge, there’s plenty of space for guests to spread out without feeling on top of each other.